tchere/Computational-Physics/README.md

 ### 🔧 Assignment 1

-The first part of Assignment 1 is to use 3 numerical method (Euler velocity verlet and Runge Ketta method to calculate the orbit of the Earth, we would like to see which method can have a high precision to complete one orbit.
+The first part of Assignment 1 is to use 3 numerical method (Euler velocity verlet and Runge Ketta method to calculate the orbit of the Earth.
+The fundamental procedure of the method is given the initial boundary condition and calculate the next iternation data, we would like to see which method can have a high precision to complete one orbit.
 The introduction of the method are written as follow:

 - Euler’s Method (The first order forward differentiation)
 $$